City : Learning Slopes : What Employers Want

 What do employers want?

 The most important key skills are the 'basic skills' English and Maths at level 1 (i.e. GCSE, NVQ level 1, BTECH level 1...).
-If you can show your employer that you have these skills, they are more likely to employ you or even promote you.
+Most employers look for level 1 English and Maths, as they're essential skills for a variety of jobs.

 Another key skill is IT, which is becoming increasingly important as technology grows!

-Also, taking on a course in the sector you want to go in to shows your potential employer that you are dedicated to the job you are applying for, and that you have prepared for it.
+More specific courses in the sector you want to go in to can show potential employers that you are dedicated to your career, and that you have prepared for it.

 Below we have listed the top ten key skills employers look for, and how you can show them...